 PREPARE!
 Having at least a general or even more specific plan for what you want to do with each piece never hurts!
 Some may find open collaboration with the team during rehearsals is also an effective way to create choreography, formations, transitions, etc.

 Finish your choreography if you haven't done so already.
 The sooner you finish, the more time you have to practice it yourself and get the details right.
 (See 3.
-How to Run Urban Dance Team Rehearsals)
+How to Run Dance Team Rehearsals)

 Review choreography and clarify details.